josephharrisonbraze/braze-docs/_docs/_user_guide/data_and_analytics/tracking/uninstall_tracking.md

 ![Uninstall Graph][3]

-## Uninstall Tracking for Campaigns
+## Uninstall tracking for campaigns

 Campaign Uninstall Tracking allows you to see the number of users who received a specific campaign and subsequently uninstalled your app within the selected time frame.
 This tool gives marketers insight into how campaigns may be encouraging unintended negative user behaviors and helps to measure overall campaign efficacy.